github/docs/content/site-policy/github-terms/github-community-guidelines.md

 While we are passionate about empowering maintainers to moderate their own projects, please contact {% data variables.contact.contact_support %} if you need additional support in dealing with a situation.

-## What happens if someone violates GitHub's policies?
+## What Happens if GitHub's Policies Are Violated?

-We rely on reports from the community, as well as proactive detection, to help ensure that GitHub is a safe, welcoming, and productive platform for software developers.
-There are a variety of factors we consider when we’re made aware of behavior or content not in line with GitHub’s policies.
-However, our policy enforcement and content moderation approach prioritizes our vision to be the home for all developers.
-This means:
+To maintain GitHub as a safe, welcoming, and productive space for software developers, we rely on both community reports and proactive monitoring.
+When we’re made aware of behavior or content that violates our policies, we evaluate it based on several factors while prioritizing our core mission of being a home for all developers.
+Here’s how we approach policy enforcement and content moderation:

-* We optimize for code collaboration.
-We recognize that code can have multiple uses and we distinguish between how the code is being used on the platform and other possible uses.
-We also think about how our enforcement actions can affect a potentially complicated web of interdependencies across the platform and aim to restrict as little legitimate content as possible.
+- **Code Collaboration Focus**: We prioritize code collaboration.
+We understand that code may have multiple uses, and we differentiate between how code is used on GitHub versus potential other applications.
+When enforcing policies, we strive to minimize disruptions to legitimate content while considering the complex interdependencies across the platform.

-* We take a human-centered approach to content moderation and we tailor our responses to meet the needs of a specific situation.
-Our global team investigates the reports we receive on a case-by-case basis—considering context and the surrounding facts—before taking action.
-This could include taking into account potentially offensive content being posted in a way that lacks context or makes it easy for other users to unwittingly view or interact with while using GitHub.
-In those instances, we may favor moderation in order to safeguard our community.
+- **Human-Centered Content Moderation**: Our approach to content moderation is human-centered and tailored to each specific situation.
+Our global team investigates reports on a case-by-case basis, considering context and facts before taking action.
+This includes evaluating potentially offensive content posted without context, which could unintentionally expose users to inappropriate material.
+In such cases, we may choose moderation to protect the community.

-* Our decisions are rooted in our core belief that serving an interconnected community and empowering human progress through developer collaboration requires a commitment to diversity, inclusion, and belonging.
+- **Commitment to Diversity, Inclusion, and Belonging**: Our decisions are guided by our belief that fostering an interconnected developer community and promoting human progress requires a strong commitment to diversity, inclusion, and belonging.

-Where we have decided that moderation action is warranted, these are some of the ways we may respond:
+When moderation action is necessary, we may respond by:

-* Removing the offending content
+- Removing the offending content
-* Blocking or disabling the offending content
+- Blocking or disabling the offending content
-* Downgrading the visibility of the offending content
+- Reducing the visibility of the offending content
-* Hiding a user account or organization from public view
+- Hiding a user account or organization from public view
-* Suspending a user account or organization
+- Suspending a user account or organization

 ## Appeal and Reinstatement

 If your content or account has been disabled or restricted and you seek reinstatement or wish to appeal, please see our [Appeal and Reinstatement page](/site-policy/acceptable-use-policies/github-appeal-and-reinstatement) for information about the process and use our [Appeal and Reinstatement form](https://support.github.com/contact/reinstatement) to submit a request.